awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 1. Choose the **Permissions** tab, and then choose **Bucket Policy**\.

 1. Copy and paste the following bucket policy into the policy editor\.
-Replace *AWSDOC\-EXAMPLE\-BUCKET* and *organization\-id* with the name of the Amazon S3 bucket you created and a valid AWS Organizations account ID\.
+Replace *DOC\-EXAMPLE\-BUCKET* and *organization\-id* with the name of the Amazon S3 bucket you created and a valid AWS Organizations account ID\.

    Optionally, replace *bucket\-prefix* with the name of an Amazon S3 prefix \(subdirectory\)\.
 If you didn't create a prefix, remove *bucket\-prefix/* from the ARN in the following policy\.